jenna-chestnut/basic-webpack-boilerplate/README.md

 ### Here are the steps you need to take:

-**1)** Download this repo
+1. Clone this repository to your local machine `git clone https://github.com/jenna-chestnut/basic-webpack-boilerplate`

-**2)** Using the command line input the following command in the root folder of the project:
+2. `cd` into the cloned repository
-    - npm install
+3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
-    // This will install everything you need to get running with Webpack!
+4. Install the node dependencies `npm install

-**3)** To use the Webpack Dev Server, input the following command:
+To use the Webpack Dev Server, input the following command:
  - npm start

-**4)** To build your project for deployment, input the following command:
+To build your project for deployment, input the following command:
  - npm run build

 ** The included .gitignore file in this repo confirms that git will NOT try to track/commit the node_modules folder that is created when using npm - it's a BIG folder, so we don't want git to commit these libraries.